parrt/stratx/articles/featimp/Notes.md

 * insensitive to codep
 * simple
 * can show how feat impo changes over x_c range
+* much faster than SHAP; takes 26s with TreeExplainer for 2000 rent records. :(  95s for 4000 rent records.
+There are 400k.

 ## Articles, related work